TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

     * Fixed a bug with how Nemesis Commando checks to reload after Single Tap's stock count changes.
 * Items
     * All items and equipment have better positioning in the logbook.
-    * Relic of Termination now grants double time for bosses and drops the boss's relevant boss item.
+    * Relic of Termination now grants double time for bosses and drops the boss's relevant boss item, assuming it has one.
 The mark now properly works on bosses as well.
     * Adjusted Relic of Termination's drop rates.
     * Adjusted how Relic of Termination scales marked enemy health - it has a lower multiplier, but also grants an additional flat amount of health.
     * Relic of Termination's marker now immediately disappears upon killing the marked enemy.